winterpetrichor/SSSSS/README.md

 <https://www.nytimes.com/2021/01/12/technology/bitcoin-passwords-wallets-fortunes.html>
 (Just google "lost bitcoin")

-**This software aims to reduce the risk that this happens to you.**
+### This software aims to reduce the risk that this happens to you.

+## Aims

+\* Minimize risk of loss (of the seed phrase) - eliminate single point of failure of the seed phrase through SSS
+\* Secure seed phrase - use password to encrypt distributed SSS shares *(distribution strategy is up to the user)*
+\* Easy recovery - use the software to recombine and decrypt the shares

 ## Advantages of using this software
 \* Much lower risk of permanently losing your seed phrase.
 \* Universal support for SSS with any wallet's seed phrase.

-## Aims

-\* Secure seed phrase - use password to encrypt distributed (distributed is up to the user) SSS shares
-\* Easy recovery - use the software to recombine and decrypt the shares
-\* Minimize risk of loss (of the seed phrase) - eliminate single point of failure of the seed phrase through SSS

 ## Simple language overview
 1) Turns your seed phrase into a number by encoding (not encryption), then uses Shamir's Secret Sharing to create shares from that number.
 See <https://en.wikipedia.org/wiki/Shamir%27s_Secret_Sharing> for more on how this part works.